Open Internet Disclosure

 Congestion Management Practices

 Except as specifically described below, we do not target specific types of traffic based on the nature of the technology or the identity of the provider, modify protocol fields in ways not prescribed by the protocol standard, or otherwise inhibit or favor certain applications or classes of applications.
+During periods of network congestion where network latency increases, we may prioritize traffic by protocol or type.
+For example, we may place a higher priority on video and audio traffic, and a lower priority on system update and download traffic.
+When the network is no longer congested, these prioritization rules will be deactivated.
 We operate a session border controller to correct Session Initiation Protocol (SIP) source IP addresses (private to public) for our customers.
 We do not block or manage any specific protocols or protocol ports, except that in rare cases we may block ports or take other corrective action if, for example, a customer has violated the terms of service or acceptable use policy, or in order to protect the network security.
 For further information regarding prohibited uses, see our Acceptable Use Policy..

 Beam uses a number of tools and techniques to protect its network and customers from malicious and unwanted Internet traffic.
 Because the nature of external threats to the network are constantly evolving, Beam’s network security practices are dynamic and regularly changing.
 In general, these security practices should not have any effect on our customers’ use of their network connections.